Biogen (BIIB)

 Free cash flow isn't a prominently featured metric in company financials and earnings releases, but we think it's telling because it accounts for all operating and capital expenses, making it tough to manipulate.
 Cash is king.

-Taking a step back, we can see that Biogen’s margin expanded by 3.9 percentage points during that time.
-This is encouraging because it gives the company more optionality.
+Taking a step back, we can see that Biogen’s margin dropped by 9.2 percentage points during that time.
+Continued declines could signal it is in the middle of an investment cycle.

 10. Return on Invested Capital (ROIC)